 - PLUR

 - Peace, Love, Unity, Respect — the four core values of rave culture, originating from the early 1990s New York rave scene.
-PLUR serves as the social contract that governs behavior and community interaction at electronic music events worldwide.
+PLUR serves as the social contract governing behavior and community interaction at electronic music events worldwide.

 - Kandi

 - Colorful beaded bracelets, cuffs, necklaces, and perler bead art handmade by ravers and traded at electronic music events.
-Kandi is a tangible expression of PLUR values and community connection.
+Kandi comes in several forms: singles (single-strand bracelets), cuffs (wide multi-row pieces), 3D kandi (geometric bead constructions), and perlers (heat-fused bead art).
+Each is a tangible expression of PLUR values and community connection.

 - PLUR Handshake

-- A four-step ritual used when trading kandi at raves — touching fingers (Peace), interlocking fingers (Love), clasping hands (Unity), and sliding the kandi bracelet from one wrist to the other (Respect).
+- A four-step ritual used when trading kandi at raves — touching fingertips (Peace), interlocking fingers (Love), clasping hands (Unity), and sliding the kandi bracelet from one wrist to the other (Respect).

 - Harm Reduction